 “Can you tell me his name, any medicines he’s taking, and any current or past medical conditions?”
-While listening to the wife’s responses, Lu could overhear Ace questioning the man who at least was conscious and lucid.
-She wrote down the woman’s comments and then watched Bill and Ace run through a few tests on the man.
-The tests confirmed it was a stroke.
+While recording the wife’s responses, Lu overheard Ace questioning the man who at least was conscious and lucid.
+She watched as Bill and Ace’s tests confirmed it was a stroke.

 “Do you have some coffee, ma’am?”
 Lu asked.

 “I just put some on.”
 She looked surprised at the question.